-

 All About Bonsai Soil

-The Basics of Bonsai Soil For many bonsai enthusiasts, their first tree came from a big box store, mall, or roadside stand.
+By Jim Ireland The Basics of Bonsai Soil For many bonsai enthusiasts, their first tree came from a big box store, mall, or roadside stand.
 Typically, these trees come planted in garden or potting soil, which is not a suitable substrate for vigorous bonsai growth.
-Let’s explore why bonsai trees need special soil considerations, and discuss the proper
+Let’s explore why bonsai trees need special soil considerations, and

 -